"Locks only stop honest people."

 What we're looking for when we're mentally mapping a lock is:

-- The Binding Order in which the pins will need to be picked.
-This topic was covered very well by "Art of Lockpicking", so we'll refer you to their article on "binding order", as they've got quality images and writing on the topic.
+- - The Binding Order in which the pins will need to be picked.
+Each pin has a "driver" and "set" pin.
+The driver pin needs to be set at the shear line before the set pins can freely rotate.
+Because the channels in which the pins sit aren't all in a perfectly straight line, when you try and rotate the cylinder, pins will encounter resistance in a different order.
+The first pin to hit is the first pin that must be picked.
+This topic was covered brilliantly by "Art of Lockpicking", so we'll refer you to their article on "binding order", as they've got quality images, illustrations, and writing on the topic.

 Techniques for Picking Locks